swissmanu/protractor-screenshot-reporter/README.md

 ### Meta Data Builder:
-You can modify the contents of the JSON meta data file by passing a function `metaDataBuilder` function as third parameter.
+You can modify the contents of the JSON meta data file by passing a function `metaDataBuilder` function as third constructor parameter.

 Following example shows the default implementation which is used if you pass nothing.
 Use it as example when developing your own customizations of it: